phil294/GitLG/README.md

         "maximum": 1,
         "default": 0.4
     },
+    "git-log--graph.disable-commit-stats": {
+        "description": "If active, the stats for commits in the main view (green/red bars showing the amounts of changes, e.g. \"25 in 4\") will not be shown anymore.
+This can greatly improve performance if your commits regularly contain changes to very large files.", "type": "boolean",
+        "default": false
+    },
     "git-log--graph.custom-css": {
 		"description": "An abitrary string of CSS that will be injected into the main web view.
 Example: * { text-transform: uppercase; }", "type": "string",